Skip to content

 The tour includes:

-• The services of your tour expert and local guide, who will be with the group throughout the tour, providing pre-visit briefings, walking seminars and availability to answer questions.
+• The services of your tour expert and guide, who will be with the group throughout the tour, providing pre-visit briefings, walking seminars and availability to answer questions.

 • Your guide will provide additional historical and cultural insights to entertain and enhance your trip.